A first-class academic reputation

 Enjoy a vibrant place to live and learn

 The seaside town of Brighton is a thriving centre for the arts, festivals and concerts, while the South Downs National Park, which surrounds the Sussex campus, offers a glorious landscape and outdoor pursuits.
-London with its many attractions just an hour away by train.
+London with its many attractions is just an hour away by train.